jcolago/weekend-movie-sagas/To-Do.md

         -[x] History.push to bring user to details page for specific movie
 ---------DETAILS PAGE---------
-    -[x] Create Details component and route in App.jsx -[] Display all data for the movie including all genres
+    -[x] Create Details component and route in App.jsx -[x] Display all data for the movie including all genres
-        - Will need a table join for this, message Mason if stuck -[] GET request for a specific movie using req.params and :id
+        - Will need a table join for this, message Mason if stuck -[x] GET request for a specific movie using req.params and :id
         ---------STRETCH:----------
-            -[] Details should persist through refresh
+            -[x] Details should persist through refresh
-                -[] Conditional rendering will help with this?
+                -[x] Conditional rendering will help with this?
-    -[] Back to List button that takes the user back to the movie list -[] History.push on click for this button
+    -[x] Back to List button that takes the user back to the movie list -[x] History.push on click for this button
 -----------STYLE----------
     -[] Style this up with Material UI
         -[] Cards for each movie, table for the details?